TritonDataCenter/sdc-ufds/README.md

 # SDC-UFDS

-This repository is part of the Joyent Triton Data Center project.
+This repository is part of the Triton Data Center project.
 For contribution guidelines, issues, and general documentation, visit the main [Triton](http://github.com/TritonDataCenter/triton) project page.